Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 1. KUBERNETES\_API: URL for Kubernetes API, which is used to create/read pods, create services as well as servicemonitor
 2. ARKOUDA\_SERVICEACCOUNT\_NAME: name of Kubernetes ServiceAccount used by Arkouda to register with Kubernetes and Prometheus
+3. ARKOUDA\_SERVICEACCOUNT\_TOKEN\_NAME: name of Kubernetes service-account-token secret used to authenticate to Kubernetes API
-3. ARKOUDA\_SSH\_SECRET secret encapsulating SSH permissions required for deploying Arkouda via UDP
+4. ARKOUDA\_SSH\_SECRET secret encapsulating SSH permissions required for deploying Arkouda via UDP
-4. ARKOUDA\_PROMETHEUS\_MATCH\_LABEL: the label used to register prometheus-arkouda-exporter with the target Prometheus instance
+5. ARKOUDA\_PROMETHEUS\_MATCH\_LABEL: the label used to register prometheus-arkouda-exporter with the target Prometheus instance

 To run Arkouda as a specific user and corresponding group, the primary purpose of which is to enable output of Arkouda files to locations with specific user and group permissions, the following env variables and Argo workflow parameters are added to the base configuration above: